felipevalboeno/ProjetoRCKTS-GestaoVegas/README.md

 # [Job Management in Technology] - Project, with Spring boot, from the RocketSeat Java training course

+### Good practices in object-oriented programming
+In this project, you can see:
+    - SOLID
+    - KISS
+    - YAGNI
+    - Unit tests
+    - Integration tests
+    - JavaDoc

 ## 📈 Monitoring and alerting tool

 I used Prometheus for monitoring this application, because it's simple and very useful.